 The air ambulance can scramble in just two minutes and reach anywhere in Wiltshire within nine minutes.
 The speed of our helicopter, along with the skill of our crew, can make the difference between life and death.

 We fly up to 19 hours a day and attend, on average, 3 potentially lifesaving missions in that time.
 We are called to all kinds of emergencies, from road traffic collisions to cardiac incidents, child-related emergencies to horseriding and cycling injuries.
-These incidents are not just in Wiltshire but in neighbouring counties as well (12% of our callouts are outside the county).
+These incidents are not just in Wiltshire but in neighbouring counties as well.

 We began carrying blood on the helicopter and rapid response vehicle on 17 August 2015.
 At the time we were one of two air ambulances in the South West of England to do so.